Copyright: TCTomm / 123RF Stock Photo

 This means you will each get to invite an equal number of family and friends to the wedding.
 If one of you have got more relatives or friends to ask, make sure your spouse is okay with it.
 (Watch out for these common wedding planning arguments!)

 If you don't have budget for plus ones, only extend the invitation to guests who are already married, or are in long-term relationships.
 Or better yet, skip the plus ones completely.
-For colleagues, if you're in a close-knit team who enjoy a great working and personal relationship, consider extending the invitation.
-If not, just let your boss know you will be on leave on the day or days of your wedding, but keep the wedding talk to a minimum.
+You should, however, allow for a plus one for any guest coming who won't know anyone else.

 It's best to identify your B-list guests (they are your second round of invitees if the first ones aren't able to make it) early.
 This will help prevent unnecessary stress if people from your A-list can't come.
 This way, you'll also be able to get the invites out on time (or slightly later than) as your A-listers, and minimise potentially embarrassing situations.
 No one likes to know that they're your back-up plan after all.